UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query FOX/ETH price from Uniswap v2 using 5-minute TWAP.
+1. Query FOX/ETH price from Uniswap v2 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
+2. Query FOX/USD and FOX/USDT prices from Coinbase pro and Huobi respectively.
+This should be done using the twapLength and ohlcPeriod parameters passed in ancillary data, or defaulting to 300 and 60 seconds respectively if none are present.
-2. Query the ETH/USD price as per UMIP-6.
+3. Query the ETH/USD price as per UMIP-6 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
-3. Multiply FOX/ETH price in step 1 with ETH/USD price from step 2.
+4. Multiply FOX/ETH price in step 1 with ETH/USD price from step 2.
+5. Take the median of the converted FOX/USD uniswap price, FOX/USD from Coinbase Pro and FOX/USDT from Huobi.
-4. Round result from step 3 to 8 decimals to get the FOX/USD price.
+6. Round result from step 5 to 8 decimals to get the FOX/USD price.
-5. (for USD/FOX) Take the inverse of the result of step 3.
+7. (for USD/FOX) Take the inverse of the result of step 3 without rounding.
-6. (for USD/FOX) Round result from step 5 to 8 decimals to get the USD/FOX price.
+8. (for USD/FOX) Round result from step 7 to 8 decimals to get the USD/FOX price.
 ```

 Voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the token-holders are responsible for defining broad market consensus.
 Considering limited liquidity of FOX token voters should watch out for any attempted price manipulation.